Get started

 Then, head over to Edit Setup and paste your Postgres connection string.

-The utility is open source.
+The analyzer utility powering IndeX-Ray is open source.
 You can browse the code to see what it does or grab a copy of the zip to run locally.
 Full instructions below.

 Option 1: Locally, using our Docker image (recommended)